Authorities Searching For Escaped Alabama Work Release Inmate

 Authorities are searching for an inmate that escaped early Saturday morning in Escambia County, Alabama.

-Hunter Craig Madden, 33, escaped from the work release center at the Escambia County Detention Center in Brewton, according to Sheriff Heath Jackson.
+Hunter Craig Madden, 33, escaped from the work release barracks behind the Escambia County Detention Center in Brewton, according to Sheriff Heath Jackson.

 He is described as being 6-foot tall, 185-pounds with brown hair and blue eyes.
 Madden was being held on charges of failure to appear, possession of a forged instrument, attempting to elude and possession of drug paraphernalia.